mtak/docker-nsupdate-ddns/README.md

 CoreDNS didn't fit the requirements, because zone transfers out of a CoreDNS server do not include the records from the coredns-dockerdiscovery plugin.

+K3s and k8s would probably do this, but incur significant complexity over a standalone Docker instance.